Skip to content

 • Feedback Mechanism: Create a feedback loop where both parties can provide input.
 Encourage vendors to address issues before they escalate into bigger problems.

 • Corrective Actions: If a vendor’s performance falls short, the policy should outline steps for corrective actions, which may include written warnings, performance improvement plans, or penalties.
+This is where you can create and monitor supplier performance metrics.

 #5.
 Risk Management Protocols